Can oral sex give you a yeast infection?

 Thirdly, most healthy men have very low levels of yeast in their oral cavity and hence it’s very unlikely that a single episode of oral sex can cause thrush in a female.
 However, according to research, there are several scenarios that can lead to transmission of a yeast infection during oral sex.

 In some cases, a male may have an oral yeast infection and may transmit it to the partner during oral sex.
-In general, healthy males rarely develop yeast infection of the mouth – yeast infection of the mouth tends to develop in people who are chronic smokers, use steroidal drugs or are immunocompromised (e.g. HIV).
+In general, healthy males rarely develop a yeast infection of the mouth – a yeast infection of the mouth tends to develop in people who are chronic smokers, use steroidal drugs or are immunocompromised (e.g. HIV).

-At the same time the partner may also have to be in a vulnerable position to acquire the yeast infection.
+At the same time, the partner may also have to be in a vulnerable position to acquire the yeast infection.
 He or she may be immunocompromised, the female may be just before or straight after her period or the partner may be on certain steroidal medications.

 However, there are some anecdotal reports indicating that oral sex can sometimes lead to yeast infection in some healthy women.
 The exact reasons for this are not known, but this may be related to abnormalities in saliva coupled with the female wearing tight undergarments or using harsh personal hygiene products.

 Is it possible for the male to acquire yeast from a female with a vaginal yeast infection?

 In general, a vaginal yeast infection is a turn off for oral sex in most men.
 Even if oral sex is performed, it is very rare for a healthy male to acquire the yeast from the vagina.
 It may occur in men who are immunocompromised only.
 There are very few cases on this topic in the literature and the overwhelming consensus is that healthy men do not acquire yeast from the vagina.

 Not Sure if it’s a Yeast Infection?
 Get Tested

 Collect & mail in your sample in 5 minutes

 So how does one prevent yeast infections after oral sex?